UTH

-This collaboration between The University of Texas Health Science Center at Houston – School of Public Health (UTHealth) and The University of Texas MD Anderson Cancer Center (MD Anderson) is a part of the UTHealth and MD Anderson Population Health Collaborative.
+This collaboration between UTHealth Houston School of Public Health and The University of Texas MD Anderson Cancer Center (MD Anderson) is a part of the UTHealth Houston and MD Anderson Population Health Collaborative.

 The environment and context where individuals live, work and play are increasingly recognized as key factors for overall health and wellness, including the risk of chronic disease.
 Within the last decade, emergent technological capacity in Geographic Information Systems (GIS) and geospatial data science has resulted in a growing research community developing and applying geospatial approaches in health research and practice.

-The Joint Center on Geospatial Analysis & Health (JCoGA&H) was created to conduct and deploy focused geospatial analysis to:
+The Joint Collaborative on Geospatial Analysis & Health (JCoGA&H) was created to conduct and deploy focused geospatial analysis to:

 Core Functionalities